 - Complete all core and major requirements and at least 92 credits (transfer students must have completed at least 47 credits at Fordham) before beginning law school.

 - Maintain a recommended grade point average of at least A- (3.670) in all undergraduate courses including transferred credits.

 - Have a very strong LSAT score, scoring at the 93 percentile or higher is recommended.
-The LSAT scores must be available by February of the year in which studies at the School of Law are to begin.
+It is recommended that the LSAT scores be available by December of the academic year in which the application is being made.

 Students who meet these criteria become eligible during the fall of their junior year to apply to the School of Law of Fordham University.
 Before they apply, however, they must receive a favorable recommendation from their pre-law adviser.
 After receiving such clearance, the director of admissions of the School of Law will invite them for an interview.
 Students recommended for application are not guaranteed admittance to the law school.
 Final admission decisions rest with the School of Law.
 Study abroad is discouraged for 3-3 program applicants, due to the condensed nature of the undergraduate program.